 The cliffside vantage points are one thing, while the duck perspective, from the water surface, is something completely different.
 Taking a boat tour through Niagara Gorge, you look up on masses of water tumbling over the brinks and down into Niagara Gorge.
 So close to the action — the American Falls, Bridal Veil Falls and Horseshoe Falls — you even sense the mist created by these huge water quantities.

-When visiting Niagara Falls, you can take a boat ride from either the US side or the Canadian side of the border.
+You can take a boat ride from either the US side or the Canadian side of the border.
 In the US, the boat ride is called Maid of the Mist; in Canada, it’s Hornblower Niagara Cruises.
 They offer very similar experiences, with the main difference that they depart from different sides of the gorge.

 Seasonal closure: The Niagara boat rides don’t run during the colder months of the year.
 Typically the tours operate from April to October; check with Maid of the Mist or Hornblower Niagara Cruises for exact dates.